Malachite01/Malachite01/README.md

 ## My works

 - 📲 [An electron/node.js application](https://github.com/Malachite01/appTransfertMobile) made to automatically transfer all pictures from an android phone to a computer.
-It's goal is to simplify the process of making regular local saves.
+Its goal is to simplify the process of making regular local saves.

 - 🎵 [A Deezer to MP3](https://github.com/Malachite01/deezer_to_mp3) python script, to make local backup of your deezer playlist.